HalKoike/BRT_FishingEffort/README.md

 # BRT_FishingEffort
-For discussion with Adel and Gareth
+Made for internal discussion with Adel and Gareth
+But any other comments appreciated